swcarpentry/shell-novice/07-backtick.md

-However, it is *essential* that the command (or pipeline) inside the backticks produces *clean* output: single word output works best within single commands, whitespace- or newline-separated words works best for lists of which to iterate in loops. @@@see note on not using filenames containing whitespace.
+However, it is *essential* that the command (or pipeline) inside the backticks produces *clean* output: single word output works best within single commands, whitespace- or newline-separated words works best for lists over which to iterate in loops. @@@see note on not using filenames containing whitespace.

 Exercise